 Anyway, if you want rich, chocolatey deliciousness, or want to create something simple yet wonderfully tasty, then this is the dream!
 Heavenly, I promise, even if you are sceptical 😉

 Oh, and if you’re wondering what to do with all those leftover chickpeas – this Sweet Potato Chickpea Curry is one of my all-time favourites!

 - 1 cup aquafaba (AKA chickpea brine – 1 cup is roughly equal to the liquid from one 400g tin of chickpeas)

-- Optional add-ins: Pinch salt, 1 tsp vanilla paste, or a few drops orange extract
+- Optional add-ins (but recommended): Large pinch salt – to taste, 1 tsp vanilla paste, or a few drops orange extract

 - Fresh raspberries, to top (recommended as this is such a rich dessert!)